ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/instax-mini-8-camera-giveaway.markdown

 section2-content: "<p>Simply twist the dial to the appropriate exposure level, peer\
   \ through the viewfinder and take your shot!</p>\r\n<p>This amazing camera is a\
   \ reminder of the days before digital cameras, so If you want to turn the clock\
-  \ back, enter the form below for a chance to win the Instax Mini 8 camera and get\
+  \ back, enter the form below for a chance to win the Instax Mini 8 camera in white\
-  \ ready to capture your favourite moments now!</p>\r\n<p>Instant photos, instant\
+  \ colour and a 20 shot pack and get ready to capture your favourite moments now!</p>\r\
-  \ FUN!</p>"
+  \n<p>Instant photos, instant FUN!</p>"
-entry-title: "Win the Instax Mini 8 camera!"
+entry-title: "Win the Instax Mini 8 camera and a 20 shot pack"
 entry-content: "Enter the draw to win the Instax Mini 8 camera by completing the form\
   \ below before 23:59 on 21th of September 2018."
 has-winner: false